kny5/fabacademy_antonio_anaya/docs/assignments/week11.md

 <img src="../../images/week11/step_01.jpg" alt="hero_01" width=100%/>

+### About the 100mV step response

-The the step is very small around 100 mV, the hall sensor needs at least 4.5V so I've think that maybe the voltage divider is not a good idea after all.
+The step response signal is very small around 100 mV, the hall sensor needs at least 4.5V so I've think that maybe the voltage divider is not a good idea after all.
 So in the future I'll like to switch to a regulator, and test again.

+The reason of the 100mV step signal is that I'm scalling the output signal assuming a maximun of 5 Volts, so the measured signal is 625 mV after the voltage divider, the arrengement of the voltage divider reduces by 66% the original analog output of the allegromicro a1324 hall effect sensor, so the step response of 100mV could be +34% without it.

 I've used the Arduino IDE software to flash my board.
 The included plotter in the IDE as following.